Make or Reschedule an Appointment

 Bring a current list of prescription medications so that the provider has the most up to date record.
 Lastly, bring a list of any health concerns that you wish to discuss with your provider.

 Canceling an Appointment

 We understand that sometimes it is not possible to keep an appointment.
-The Community Health Centers have a 24-hour cancellation policy.
-Please let us know at least 24 hours in advance of your scheduled appointment or as soon as possible.
+If you are unable to keep your appointment, please let us know at least 24 hours in advance of your scheduled appointment.

 The health centers accept most insurance plans including but limited to:

 - Neighborhood Health Plan